-Trade Order Cut-Off Time Valuation Time 4:00 p.m.
-New York City time 4:00 p.m.
-New York City time (which is normally 10:00 p.m. (which is normally 10:00 p.m.
-Luxembourg time) Luxembourg time)
+Trade Or der Cut-Off Time Valuation Time Share classes other 4:00 p.m.
+New York City time than BRL RCHSC (which is normally 10:00 p.m.
+4:00 p.m.
+New York City time or BRL PCHSC Luxembourg time) (which is normally 10:00 p.m.
+BRL RCHSC or 10:00 a.m.
+New York City Luxembourg time) BRL PCHSC time (which is normally 4:00 p.m.
+Luxembourg time)

 The Sub-Fund may use funded and unfunded total return swaps and derivatives with similar characteristics to gain exposure to underlying assets that the Sub-Fund is otherwise permitted to gain exposure to by its investment policy - a basket of specific securities or an index, for example.
-The Sub-Fund may use these types of instrument to gain a long or short exposure to make a profit or avoid a loss on certain bonds, equities, commodities or other instruments that provide related returns when it is efficient to do so from an accessibility and/or cost perspective or where the
+The Sub-Fund may use these types of instrument to gain a long or short exposure to make a profit or avoid a loss on certain bonds, equities, commodities or other instruments that provide related returns when it is efficient to do so from an accessibility and/or cost perspective or where the 157